-Christmas should be a time of happiness, joy, generosity, and excitement, but often it is associated with of anxiety, stress, and sometimes depression.
-Some people worry about money, family, the commercialization of the holiday, and the need for the “perfect Christmas.”
+Christmas should be a time of happiness, joy, generosity, and excitement, but often it is associated with anxiety, stress, and sometimes depression.
+Some people worry about money, about family, the commercialization of the holiday, and the need for the “perfect Christmas.”

 Today we discuss some ways to make your Christmas a little less stressful and some new traditions you may want to add to your family’s holiday season.

 We talked about the importance of traditions with Niki Olsen on episode one and Christmas is a great time to start those.
 We want you to remember that circumstances change and we have to be flexible with our traditions.
 We also have to make sure the traditions are manageable.
 Don’t do so many traditions that you don’t enjoy the holidays.